Volunteer FAQ

 Volunteers must adhere to tarp rules and regulations.

-- You get one plate per meal
+- You will be served one plate per meal (sorry, no seconds)

 - Children 3–11 require wristbands to enter the kitchen area (see below for details).